LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

 [Very Normal](https://www.youtube.com/@very-normal) had a great analogy for this process, because it may not be immediately intuitive why simply asking the ratio of two probabilities at a time allows us to construct the full probability distribution.

 Let's say you wanted to undertake the average distribution of activities that [Melburnian's](https://en.wiktionary.org/wiki/Melburnian) undertake every week.
-- You go an activity around Melbourne that you think Melburnian's undertake (initialisation)
+- You go to an activity around Melbourne that you think Melburnian's undertake (initialisation)
 - You do the activity
-- At the end of the activity you ask one of the natives whether they are going to go to a different activity of stay at this one (tomorrow inclusive in both stay and next) with a probability based around how much the Melburnian wants to change activities
+- After spending an amount of time at the activity you randomly pick an activity among a list of nearby ones that you are sure covers the whole range of activities that Melburnians undertake
-    - If they stay, you stay, and then you ask a different person next time when an activity ends
+- You then ask one of the natives whether they think they spend more time at the current activity or the random one you picked
-    - If they are going to another activity, follow them (ask them if it's okay first though)
+- With a probability of the ratio of how much time they spend at each activity you either stay at your current activity or go to the new one
 - Repeat

 And eventually, even if you didn't pick an activity that was very good, you will eventually be lead to the "good" activities (equilibrium distribution) and start to do the same activities as typical Melburnian's do despite only ever comparing two choices at a time "stay" or "next".
 However, if this decision process only allows transitions between certain activities (e.g., people who go to cafes only talk to others at cafes), then some activities might be overrepresented while others remain underexplored[^5].